100 Notable alumni of

 -

 Florence Isabelle Schelling is a Swiss former professional ice hockey goaltender.
-She briefly served as General manager of SC Bern from 2020 to 2021.
+She briefly served as general manager of SC Bern from 2020 to 2021.
 She was the first woman to be named GM of a professional men's team in the world.
+She was inducted into the IIHF Hall of Fame in 2026.

 -